Raphael-Boichot/HVPE-process-assessment-by-DOE/README.md

 This paper anyway illustrates the interest of having a rational very approach with the CVD (Chemical Vapor Deposition) in general, just like microelectronic industry massively using the DOE method to optimize this kind of process.

-This work was possible thanks to 陈丹莹 (Chen DanYing), Gaël Giusti, Thomas Coughlan, and Mikhail Chubarov, outstanding students and now friends.
+This work was possible thanks to 陈丹莹 (Chen DanYing), Gaël Giusti, Thomas Coughlan, and Mikhail Chubarov, outstanding students and colleagues.